 - Obtain verbal or written consent from a parent or legal guardian before applying fluoride varnish.
 If it is a verbal consent, it must be obtained each time before applying fluoride varnish.
 The verbal consent must be documented in the child's chart and it should include that a discussion of risks and benefits of FVA took place.
 The signed consent form must be kept on file with the child's health records.
 Consent forms are valid for one year.

 - Refer to Fluoride section of the MHCP Provider Manual, C&TC Section for billing information.
-Refer to billing section below
+Refer to billing section.

 Recommended online trainings:

-- Medical assistants and other non-licensed personnel performing fluoride varnish as a delegated task must review either Smiles for Life: Module 6 Caries Risk Assessment, Fluoride Varnish and Counseling slides 35 to 39, or MN Oral Health Coalition's video on fluoride varnish application
+- Medical assistants and other non-licensed personnel performing fluoride varnish as a delegated task must review MN Oral Health Coalition's video on fluoride varnish application

-- Providers and those who supervise staff applying fluoride varnish should watch the complete Smiles for Life: Module 6 Caries Risk Assessment, Fluoride Varnish and Counseling training.
+- Providers and those who supervise staff applying fluoride varnish should watch the Smiles for Life: Caries Risk Assessment, Fluoride Varnish Application 30 minute YouTube video training.

-- Smiles for Life: A National Oral Health Curriculum (PDF) is a broader overview; the entire course can be completed for 8.5 hours of free continuing medical education.
+- Smiles for life complete curriculum is a broader overview; the entire course can be completed for free continuing medical education.

-- University of Minnesota Fluoride varnish module: Dental Health Screening & Fluoride Varnish Application course provides a broad overview of oral health and fluoride varnish.
+- Crush Cavities Fluoride Varnish Application Training for Clinics course provides a broad overview of oral health and fluoride varnish.